 Dame and his council did not originally grant this permission.
 “Words are but wind—they injure no one,” he replied.
 However, Haight and a neighboring militia leader, John D. Lee, were not so forgiving.
 They secretly planned to persuade a band of Paiute Indians to attack the emigrants, hoping to pin the impending blame on the tribe.
 Though the Paiutes were initially reluctant, Haight and Lee convinced them that the Baker-Fancher party was comprised of “enemy troops,” who would kill Indians as well as their Latter-day Saint friends.

 Church members were stunned when told of the plan.
 They demanded to know whether Haight had consulted President Young before arriving at such an extreme decision.
 He replied that he had not, and agreed to send a letter to Salt Lake.

 3. Brigham Young sent orders to let the emigrants pass in peace.

 Though they had received no word from Church headquarters, Lee and the Indians made a premature attack.
 Several emigrants were killed, but the remainder successfully defended their camp.
-This failed action was not only a tragedy in itself, but it paved the way to an even greater loss of life: since the emigrants knew that they had been attacked by members of the Mormon settlement and not just Paiutes, Dame reluctantly granted Haight and Lee license to take offensive measure against them.
-This permission was an attempt to prevent retaliatory military action from the government, which they believed was likely if tales of Mormon involvement in the attack were spread.
+This failed action was not only a tragedy in itself, but it paved the way to an even greater loss of life: since the emigrants knew that they had been attacked by members of the Latter-day Saint settlement and not just Paiutes, Dame reluctantly granted Haight and Lee license to take offensive measure against them.
+This permission was an attempt to prevent retaliatory military action from the government, which they believed was likely if tales of Latter-day Saint involvement in the attack were spread.